Here’s a look at Australian mining jurisdictions, including how much the country’s states export and how they compare to foreign peers.

 Australian mining jurisdictions: The states themselves

-According to data from the Department of Foreign Affairs and Trade (DFAT), of the AU$403.2 billion worth of goods and services exported from Australia in the 2017-2018 financial year, Western Australia accounted for AU$139.8 billion, or 34.7 percent — despite being home to only 10 percent of the national population.
+According to the Department of Foreign Affairs and Trade (DFAT), of the AU$470.2 billion worth of goods and services exported from Australia in the 2018/2019 financial year, Western Australia accounted for AU$171.4 billion, or 36.5 percent — despite being home to only 10 percent of the national population.

-The majority of exports from Western Australia were of course natural resources, with the state contributing almost the entirety of Australia’s AU$61 billion worth of iron ore exports.
+The majority of exports from Western Australia were of course natural resources, with the state contributing almost the entirety of Australia’s AU$77.189 billion worth of iron ore exports.

-Of the remainder in the resources category, the state also exported AU$17 billion in gold, more than AU$4.5 billion in oil, AU$1.5 billion in copper ores and almost another AU$3 billion in other metals and ores combined.
+Of the remainder in the resources category, the state also exported AU$16.627 billion in gold, more than AU$4.9 billion in oil, AU$1.779 billion in copper ores and almost another AU$2.7 billion in other metals and ores combined.

 Natural gas was rated as the second most valuable commodity to the state, but due to confidentiality restrictions, DFAT did not report how much the resource brought in for Western Australia.

-Next in line for total exports was Queensland, accounting for 22.4 percent of the national total with AU$90.3 billion in exports.
+Next in line for total exports was Queensland, accounting for 22.4 percent of the national total with AU$105.2 billion in exports.

-Of that total, more than a third came from coal exports, with AU$33 billion worth of the black sooty rock departing Australian shores from mines in Queensland.
+Of that total, more than a third came from coal exports, with AU$37.9 billion worth of the black sooty rock departing Australian shores from mines in Queensland.

-Of the remaining states, New South Wales contributed another AU$17 billion in coal exports and AU$6 billion in other minerals (mostly copper, gold and aluminum) while South Australia made AU$1.1 billion in copper ore and Tasmania made AU$1 billion in refined zinc exports.
+Of the remaining states, New South Wales contributed another AU$20.1 billion in coal exports and AU$11.1 billion in other minerals (mostly copper, gold and aluminum), while South Australia made nearly AU$1.8 billion in copper ore and Tasmania made nearly AU$1 billion in refined zinc exports.

-Finally, despite exporting AU$51 billion in goods and services in 2017-2018, Victoria’s combined mineral and fuel exports added up to a little over AU$1.5 billion, with the majority of the AU$29 billion in goods exported from the southern state being mostly agricultural and the remaining AU$22 billion coming from services.
+Finally, despite exporting AU$57.3 billion in goods and services in 2018/2019, Victoria’s mineral exports added up to AU$973 million in aluminum, with the majority of the goods exported from the southern state being mostly agricultural products.

-Returning to natural gas, while export numbers from each state weren’t reported by DFAT, national statistics from the same department reported the resource was worth AU$31 billion in export value.
+In total, minerals and fuels accounted for AU$239.3 billion of Australia’s exports.
+Returning to natural gas, while export numbers from each state weren’t reported by DFAT, national statistics from the same department show the resource was worth AU$49.7 billion in export value.

 Australian mining jurisdictions: Where they rank globally